For general inquiries please email email@example.com or call the office on 020 7833 4883.

 Communications & Information

 Communications and Information Manager

-Anna joined CLAPA in June 2011 as the Fundraising and Communications Intern, and soon turned her focus towards communications, information and data management.
+Anna joined CLAPA in June 2011 as the Fundraising and Communications Intern, and soon turned her focus towards communications, medical information and data management.

 Her main roles are developing CLAPA’s communications, both online and offline, as well as looking after external campaigns, PR, messaging and branding.
 She also organises CLAPA’s national conferences.